codam-coding-college/MLX42/README.md

 #### MacOS Security:

-When running your program in MacOS it may complain, because with Macs you just gotta think different.
+When running your program in MacOS it may complain, because with Macs you just gotta think differently.
 In case of any security warnings or MacOS telling you it can't verify the author/developer, go to ```Settings > Security & Privacy```.

 There will be a pop-up at the bottom telling you that an application tried to run, click the option to let it run.